rasterio/rasterio/_sources/quickstart.txt

     >>> new_dataset.close()

-Because Rasterio's dataset objects implement Python's context manager protocol, it is possible to do the following instead.
+Because Rasterio's dataset objects mimic Python's file objects and implement Python's context manager protocol, it is possible to do the following instead.

 .. code-block:: python